stepank/pyws/docs/getting_started_part_1.rst

 -----------

-Ensure that pyws is installed, read more about :ref:`requirements` and :ref:`installation`.
+Ensure that pyws is installed, read more about :ref:`requirements` and :ref:`installation`, this tutorial is based on Django adapter, so check up its requirements too.
 Also you will need curl for testing purposes.

 Project